Lead Generation for Fence Companies

-If you want you can put together an offer with an added bonus to the buyer.
+If you want you can put together a lead generation offer with an added bonus to the buyer.
 Post top solar lights at gates free or at a discount.
-Get creative with your offers.
+Get creative with your lead generation offers.
 When you find one that works get out with more ads to your local market.
 Facebook and Google ads are great for running promo offers.
 Test on small audience first and when you find a winner, expand.

 - Use your company vehicles to your advantage:

 Park where people can see it when you park at any business.
 On the weekends if you aren’t working, try parking your truck at the local pet shop.
 Pet owners are big fence buyers.
 This is a great place to generate leads.